 What follows is the Original Chex Party Mix recipe and a spicy variation, but any similar cereal/snack mix recipe can be baked in the WSM using this same method.

 As always...click on any of the pictures to view a larger image.

 Use the Original Chex Party Mix recipe found on a box of Chex cereal.

 I suggest that you bake the Chex Mix at the end of a cooking session, in part to utilize the leftover heat in the cooker, but also because the smoke wood will be burned down and won't overpower the flavor of the mix.
 If you're firing up the WSM only to make this recipe, use a very small amount of smoke wood, perhaps one small chunk of a mild wood at most.

 Remove the water pan from the cooker.
-Place mix in a perforated grilling wok, wire mesh container, or disposable foil pan, and bake on the top cooking grate at 250°F for 1 hour, stirring every 15 minutes.
+Place mix in a perforated grilling wok, wire mesh smoker basket or shallow foil pan and bake on the top cooking grate at 250°F for 1 hour, stirring every 15 minutes.
 If the cooker wants to run at 300-325°F, bake for 40-45 minutes, stirring every 10 minutes; if running closer to 200°F, bake for up to 90 minutes.
 The mix is done when the bagel chips turn golden brown.

 After baking, spread on paper towels to cool.
 Store in an airtight container or Ziploc bag.
 Makes 12 cups.